 Tomorrow still seemed irrelevant, yet the grief-councilor kept insisting that it would get better.
 That time indeed did heal all wounds.

 How much time did she expect would have to pass?
-He’d asked that to have some sense of how long he’d merely have to survive through the steps of grief.
-Denial, anger bargaining, depression, and at some point, with time…acceptance.
+He’d asked her that to have some sense of how long he’d merely have to survive through the steps of grief.
+Denial, anger, bargaining, depression, and at some point, with time…acceptance.

 Her answer was useless, though.
 She had a degree in this stuff, so she had to know something.
 Grief is individual.
 That was her vague answer.
 Someone could get over having his family killed on a Wednesday morning in a few weeks, and he was six months out feeling as emotionally dazed as the day the police had come to his office to bring him the bad news.

 His heart had stopped.
-That’s how it had felt, anyway.
+That was how it had felt, anyway.
 Heat had spread from the center of his chest to incapacitate him, and numbness had followed.